redux-observable/redux-observable/docs/basics/SettingUpTheMiddleware.md

 ## Configuring The Store

-Now you'll want to create an instance of the redux-observable middleware, passing along our newly created root Epic.
+Now create an instance of the redux-observable middleware, passing in the newly created root Epic.

 ```js
 import { createEpicMiddleware } from 'redux-observable';